 - The performance of Policyholders' funds and compliance with investment mandates are monitored and reported on an exceptions basis.
 Exceptions identified are followed up in a timely manner. - The Finance Function monitors compliance with volatility limits.
-Exceptions are reported to the Investment Committee and Operational Investment Committee on a regular basis.
+Exceptions are reported to the Board Investment Committee and Operational Investment Committee on a regular basis.
 If volatility limits are breached, the Asset Manager so affected is requested to undertake corrective actions within a reasonable timeframe. - Experienced Asset Managers, with strong records of positive returns, are mandated with investing Policyholder funds.
 The Asset Managers are subject to rigorous due diligence procedures prior to business being placed with them.
 Each Asset Manager's performance is monitored on an ongoing basis, including monitoring of news feeds and developments. - All investments are subject to agreed geographical, concentration and volatility limits.
-Compliance with all limits imposed is monitored by the Finance Function and are reported to the Investment Committee and Operational Investment Committee on a regular basis. - We continue to work closely with our asset managers to identify suitable Environmental, Social and Governance funds for inclusion in our customer offerings.
-In some cases, these funds will replace existing fund options entirely.
+Compliance with all limits imposed is monitored by the Finance and Investment Functions and are reported to the Board Investment Committee and Operational Investment Committee on a regular basis. - We continue to work closely with our asset managers to identify suitable Environmental, Social and Governance funds for inclusion in our customer offerings.
+In some cases, these funds will replace existing fund options entirely. - Our Investment Policy specifically prohibits investment in the following:

-Investment types Definition

-Controversial Weapons Exclusion of producers of controversial weapons

-Exclusions

-Energy Exclusions: Coal-based Exclusion of coal-based business models

-businesses

-Energy Exclusions: Energy No new investments in coal-based business models
+Investment types Definition Controversial Weapons Exclusions Exclusion of producers of controversial weapons Energy Exclusions: Coal-based businesses Exclusion of coal-based business models Energy Exclusions: Energy Watch List No new investments in coal-based business models Energy Exclusions: Exclusion of oil sands-based business models Unconventional Oil and Gas Oil Sands

-Watch List

-Energy Exclusions: Exclusion of oil sands-based business models

-Unconventional Oil and Gas

-Oil Sands